lincbrain/linc-archive/doc/design/linc_permissions.md

 Collaborators: Aaron Kanzer, Kabilar Gunalan

 Outlined below are 3 use cases for visualizing private assets in Neuroglancer.
-In the current effort, requirements and a subsequent implementation will be developed for use cases 1 and 2.
+In the current effort, an implementation was developed for use cases 1 and 2.

 ## Use cases